 Patricia Pavlinac is an epidemiologist and Acting Assistant Professor in the UW Department of Global Health.

-Judd Walson is a clinical researcher and Associate Professor in the UW Departments of Global Health, Medicine, Pediatrics, and Epidemiology.
+Judd Walson is a clinical researcher and Professor in the UW Departments of Global Health, Medicine, Pediatrics, and Epidemiology.

 Patricia Pavlinac, PhD, MS